 Edina holds a number of appointments and memberships outside Aston.
 This includes, inter alia, membership of the Advisory Council at Open Rights Group, Senior Fellowship of the Higher Education Academy, membership of the Executive Committee, British and Irish Law, Education and Technology Association (BILETA).
 Edina is also an alumna of the Leadership Foundation’s Aurora programme and the UK Digital Economy Ambassador, as a part of the CHERISH-DE Digital Economy Crucible Programme, Swansea University.

-Edina’s research interests are in the area of privacy and data protection, post-mortem privacy, digital regulation, digital property and AI.
+Edina’s research interests are in the area of privacy and data protection, post-mortem privacy, digital regulation, online safety, digital property and AI.

 University of Strathclyde: PhD, Law